danielthompson/polytope/lib/googletest-1.10.0/docs/faq.md

-Since the statically initialized googletest singleton requires allocations on the heap, the Visual C++ memory leak detector will report memory leaks at the end of the program run.
+Since the statically initialized googletest singleton requires allocations on the heap, the Visual C++ memory leak detector will report memory leaks at the end of the program thread_entrypoint.
 The easiest way to avoid this is to use the `_CrtMemCheckpoint` and `_CrtMemDumpAllObjectsSince` calls to not report any statically initialized heap objects.
 See MSDN for more details and additional heap check/debug routines.